alexy-os/boilerplate-cms-markdown-bunjs/content/markdown.md

-# Simple Content Management System
+# Simple Content Management System (CMS)

-This project is a lightweight Content Management System (CMS) built with Bun, a fast all-in-one JavaScript runtime.
+This project is a lightweight Content Management System (CMS2) built with Bun, a fast all-in-one JavaScript runtime.
 It features dynamic routing, static file serving, and Markdown content management.

 ## Project Structure